emoiroux/MviComposeSolarSystem/README.md

 ## Did you copy any code or dependencies?
 Please make sure to attribute them here!
 - DispatchersModule.kt from official Crane sample google.
-- ObserveForTesting helper in Junit test.
+- ObserveForTesting helper in Junit test from various forum.

 ## Is there any other information you’d like us to know?
 I could do it with MVVM classic approach without too much difficulty.
-But I wanted to challenge myself so I went for compose + MVI + DI.
+But I wanted to challenge myself with something new, so I went for Jetpack Compose + MVI + DI.
-Witch is something partially new to me.